Food / Wellbeing

 A post shared by A.P Bakery (@a.p.bread)

-Yes, I'm anticipating some furore over this entry, but who cares?
-My press is good press.
-Perhaps Sydney's most notorious spot, the A.P Bakehouses (particularly the obnoxiously beloved rooftop on Paramount Hotel) are some of the most prolific in the game when it comes to baked goods of all kinds.
+Perhaps Sydney's most notorious spot, the A.P Bakehouses (particularly the one atop the beloved rooftop of Paramount Hotel) are some of the most prolific in the game when it comes to baked goods of all kinds.
 I cannot fault their buckwheat pain au chocolat, and their lamb sausage roll is also killer.
 Some say it's overkill, but I don't.
 Sitting on a sundeck while nibbling on my something sweet is an uncontestable treat.
-Just beat the crowds, and by doing so lies your reward.
+Just be sure to beat the crowds.

 Rolling Penny, Newtown